 Tourism expenditure recovery is shown here on a sliding scale based on the three levels of travel conditions.
 These conditions are primarily outside of the control of the CCCTA and CCCTMA, although the organizations will adapt accordingly.
-An example of travel conditions can include the opening of international borders and any vaccination policies that may be enforced by entry for visitors from certain regions.
+An example of travel conditions can include any ongoing vaccination and international entry policies that may be enforced for visitors from certain regions.